 - Outstanding organizational skills, including the ability to independently prioritize tasks and focus on multiple projects simultaneously.

 Community HousingWorks (CHW), a nationally recognized nonprofit developer of affordable housing real estate projects, is seeking an individual to fill the position of Project Manager in our multifamily division.
 Primary job responsibilities will be to plan, coordinate, implement and manage all activities related to the development of affordable housing from acquisition through construction completion and permanent loan conversion.
-This position reports to the Senior Project Manager.

 - Evaluates the feasibility of potential development opportunities; conceptualizes a development program in concert with organizational mission and goals and makes recommendations to supervisor and senior team.

 - Plans and implements review of all financial and physical due diligence needed to safeguard the organization’s investments in real estate.

 - Plans and obtains entitlements, planning approval and all construction permits and approvals, and all wet and dry utility plans and approvals in conjunction with development team partners.